mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Plot L-T and L-E to see where the slope at high energies is coming from in terms of L
 - [ ] Get particle type out of EXPACS
 - [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose
-- [ ] Email Bongi about paris accoms
 - [ ] When looking at particle type and dose from simulation, look at high and low LET